 * year long Principles of Rugby course within the timetable

 * all school programs offered with the academy (4C Challenge, French Immersion, trades/ACE-IT, Culinary Arts and General Mechanics Career Preparation Programs)

 Application forms are available for download below, from Mr. Moonlight, or in the main office.

-The Esquimalt High Rugby Academy (EHRA) focusses on high caliber athletic participation, academic excellence and character development.
-The EHRA will provide a quality program that develops all athletes both physically and mentally to create active and well-rounded citizens.
-We will make an exceptional effort to include all athletes who want to be part of this program.
-By providing a supportive and challenging environment with the help from Rugby Canada’s elite athletes, the EHRA will help all athletes to achieve their full potential.
+The Esquimalt High School Rugby Academy focusses on high caliber athletic participation, academic excellence and character development.
+The Academy provides a quality program that develops all athletes both physically and mentally to create active and well-rounded citizens.
+We make an exceptional effort to include all athletes who want to be part of this program.
+By providing a supportive and challenging environment with the help from Rugby Canada’s elite athletes, the EHRA helps all athletes to achieve their full potential.

 In September 2012, members of our community approached the school administration about the feasibility of starting a rugby academy at Esquimalt High School.
 The approach was founded on the basis that although there is significant interest among youth for the sport of rugby, there are relatively limited opportunities for involvement in the sport in Victoria in comparison to other sports offered at the community level.
 This is particularly true for girls, as the community club system focuses primarily on boys.

 The pursuit of athletic excellence serves to promote physical literacy and provide for a healthy active lifestyle, lifelong learning, and the skills and knowledge necessary to motivate students to be self-directed.